Dear Yusuf Buhari, See What Your Father’s Government Has Delivered #9monthsafter

 The case of Ngozi Okonjo-Iweala can be summarised thus: A report emerges in the media of her complicity in one scam or the other and she issues a prompt reply.
 She has gotten a number of international jobs at the same time.
-Let’s move on to the oil woman, Diezani Alison-Madueke.
+Let's move on to the oil woman, Alison Diezani-Madueke.

 You remember that Dasuki amount I told you to write down?
 Add 13 billion pounds to that list – that is the amount of money she was accused of laundering.
 Her case has died down for now.
-Maybe it will be resurrected later, Saraki-class.
-Convert both amounts to its naira equivalent and convince me why Buhari is interested in Dasuki’s paltry $2.1 billion when we have a potential gold mine in the Alison-Madueke story.
+Maybe it will be resurrected later, Saraki-style.

 Then the arrests started rolling in, all but one were either former officials in the past administration or members of the PDP.
 People started screaming blue murder and understandably too.
 Do Buhari and the EFCC mean that no APC chieftain has engaged in any act of corruption?
 No need to mention names.
 We all know the number of PDP people that have been arrested so far.